First Business online resource

-planning and support, information on laws and regulations, and
+started, business planning and support and information on laws and

-insurance tax.
-Each part includes a scenario to put everything in
+Each part includes a scenario to put everything in context,

-context, reflect on and help grow your business idea and an
+reflect on and help grow your business idea and an activity to

-Once you have finished working through this resource, and
+Once you have finished working through this resource and decided

 Business app to help guide you through the requirements for